Get

 It is more commonly seen in cases where there is an underlying cause of the vestibular disease that has not been addressed.
 This means when the vestibular episode has resolved, there is still an issue that is likely to cause problems again.

-If your dog is experiencing repeated episodes of vestibular disease, your vet will want to carry out some investigations to see if they can identify any other issues that may be contributing to the development of the disease.
-Underlying conditions that can lead to repeated issues include ear infections affecting the middle of the inner ear, tumors, and neurological disorders such as encephalitis and meningitis.
+If your dog is experiencing repeated episodes of vestibular disease, your vet will want to carry out an investigation to see if they can identify any other issues that may be contributing to the development of the disease.
+Underlying conditions that can lead to repeated issues include ear infections affecting the middle of the inner ear, tumors, and neurological disorders like encephalitis and meningitis.

 Dog Vet Checking Dog